FFTypeZero/Adver_ML/README.md

 A Senior thesis project on adversarial machine learning.

 Report can be found [here](https://drive.google.com/open?id=17NUPCNeo8QQg3P4cEZF0k8soVmP7Sh37).
-This report can only be seen as intermediate and now something terrible happens.
-The whole project may become meaningless.
+~~This report can only be seen as intermediate and now something terrible happens.
+The whole project may become meaningless.~~

+Now everything crashed.